oracle/terraform-provider-oci/website/docs/d/database_autonomous_db_versions.html.markdown

 * `is_default_for_paid` - True if this version of the Oracle AI Database software's default is paid.
 * `is_free_tier_enabled` - True if this version of the Oracle AI Database software can be used for Always-Free Autonomous AI Databases.
 * `is_paid_enabled` - True if this version of the Oracle AI Database software has payments enabled.
 * `version` - A valid Oracle AI Database version for Autonomous AI Database.
 When you specify 23ai for dbversion, the system will provision a 23ai database, but the UI will display it as 26ai.
 When you specify 26ai for dbversion, the system will provision and display a 26ai database as expected.
 For new databases, it is recommended to use either 19c or 26ai.

+	**Note** Starting December 2026, 23ai will not be supported as a valid value for this parameter.